 - Let Maggi cook on a full flame and make sure it’s completely submerged in the water.

-You can also add optional spices such as red chili powder if you want.
+- You can also add optional spices such as red chilli powder if you want.

 - As the excess water evaporates at this stage grate cheese cube on top it in the pan itself.
 Stir well so that the cheese melts well.
 Cook on high flame.

 Your homemade Street Style Tadka Cheesy Maggi is ready.
 Transfer into eating bowls and garnish with grated cheese on top.
 Looks mouthwatering right?
 Everyone will simply love this dish.
 Do try this in your kitchen.
 Share your cooking experience with me.
 Drop in your comments and feedback.

 Siddhi Panchal is a food blogger at CookingwithSiddhi and food aficionado who loves to cook.
 Her cooking skills cover a range of Indian and international cuisines.
 Her aim is to enable other food enthusiasts explore their love for food by helping them cook delectable dishes from India and around the world.